Geoffrey Rutkowski (1941-2019)

 Mr. Rutkowski's former students hold important positions in Universities and in major orchestras such as the New York Philharmonic.

-Mr. Rutkowski is Distinguished Professor of Cello at the University of California, Santa Barbara.
-He plays a Mateo Goefriller Venetian cello dated 1689.
+Mr. Rutkowski was a Distinguished Professor of Cello at the University of California, Santa Barbara.
+He played a Mateo Goefriller Venetian cello dated 1689.

 (1941-2019) Geoffrey Rutkowski's obituary in the Santa Barbara Independent is available here.